Hirofumi Shiba

 司馬博文

-Ph.D. student in Statistical Computation
+Ph.D. student in Statistics

 Institute of Statistical Mathematics (ISM), Tokyo, Japan

-Feel free to call me Hiro
+Feel free to call me Hiro.
+I'm advised by Kengo Kamatani.

 Interests